 Our Diocesan Interfaith Advisor is Revd David Gifford

 David aims to be a bridge between the diocese and other faith groups and communities who are our neighbours.
-He hopes to share information and news from time to time and we will update this page accordingly.
+He hopes to share information and news from time to time and update are made to this page accordingly.
 Please contact David Gifford for details about his work.

 There are lots of resources available to help churches and individuals explore interfaith dialogue and build communities.f you are interested in finding out more about resources available for those interested in interfaith partnership and relationship building, please contact David Gifford.